czops/React-Book-Search/README.md

 This setup allows for a Node/Express/React app which can be easily deployed to Heroku.

 The front-end React app will auto-reload as it's updated via webpack dev server, and the backend Express app will auto-reload independently with nodemon.

+## run npm i react-router-dom
+React router is used in this application.

 ## Starting the app locally